 The key is to admit a true weakness, but then spin the weakness in a positive manner so that the hiring manager sees you have the drive and ambition to overcome it.

-Let’s practice the question, “What’s your biggest weakness?”
+Let’s practice answering the question, “What’s your biggest weakness?”

 I am a bit Impatient.
 In the way when there is something that needs doing I like to get it done.
 I realize that there are situations that i need to be patient for and I am able to do that.
 But i also realize that there are times where the students need to be given a little extra push and i believe that i bring that quality to the job!